 Reserve Your Spot at the Samurai Ninja Museum Shinjuku

-Timed entry slots fill quickly, especially on weekends and during Tokyo's peak seasons.
-Book the Shinjuku samurai ninja experience.
+Timed entry slots fill quickly, especially on weekends and during Tokyo's peak seasons, so book your slot in advance.

 Book Now →